skininja673/DS_Project_in_Java_2/README.md

 # Data Structure in Java Project 2
-# System for Deterministic Modeling of CPU Scheduling Algorithms
+This is a university project titled "System for Deterministic Modeling of CPU Scheduling Algorithms" developed by group of two.